Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 ```

 I added some comments to the assembly to make it a little more clear what is
-going on, but the main point here is the amount of opcodes that is used to
+going on, but the main point here is the amount of instructions that is used to
-implement the interpreter loop compared to the opcodes used for the brainfuck
+implement the interpreter loop compared to the amount used for the brainfuck
-instructions.
+operations.

 The `+` and `-` operations are being implemented by a single assembly
 instruction (the `add byte ptr [r13 + rsi + 40], 1`), but after executing each
 instruction it needs to do a jump and run everything in the `.PROGRAM` block,
 who has 12 instructions.
 Instructions count is not a very precise performance
 parameter, but this roughly means that the interpreter has an overhead of 13x
-when running a `+` and `-` instructions.
+when running a `+` or `-` operation.

-This is a lesser problem for brainfuck instructions with bigger
+This is a lesser problem for brainfuck operations with bigger
 implementations, like the `>` there, who has a very involved wrapping
 calculation (could be greatly improved by the memory length being a power of
-2), but the overhead is still very significant, almost 2x.
+2)[^could_be_better], but the overhead is still very significant, almost 2x.

+[^could_be_better]: Actually, this can already be greatly improved by using
+    conditional logic instead, as we will discover later when compiling this
+    operation.

-This roughly means that if we could eliminate this overhead, we can have
+This roughly means that if we could eliminate the loop overhead, we can have
 something between 2x and 13x of performance increase!

 And to achieve this we will implement a JIT compiler.